 Flora Inlet – Hornby Island

 Hornby Island‘s Flora Inlet is a rocky reef that is one of the very few places on the planet where divers can swim with six-gill sharks.
-In addition, the incredible waters are home to a litany of other incredible marine inhabitants such as Stellar Sea Lions.
-Six-gill sharks are usually only spotted in exceedingly deeper waters elsewhere in the world; however, they live in the shallow waters along the reef here in the summer months.
+In addition, the incredible waters are home to Stellar Sea Lions as well as a litany of other fascinating marine inhabitants.

-The sharks are in the area between April and September; however, viewing is not guaranteed.
-With that in mind, this is the best place in the world to catch a sight of these elusive, emerald-eyed fish.
+The sharks are in the area between April and September, but viewing is not guaranteed.
+With that in mind, it is the best place in the world to catch sight of these elusive, emerald-eyed fish.
 And, with lengths up to 6 feet, and a penchant for approaching divers from behind, the experience is exhilarating.
-Though they aren’t known to attack people, they will circle divers before disappearing into the darkness.
+Though they don’t attack people, they will circle divers ominously before disappearing into the darkness.

 What Other Sharks Swim in BC?

-It may come as a shock to some, but a vast number of sharks frequent the waters of BC.
-In fact, even the elusive basking shark makes an appearance now and again.
-These sharks are rare anywhere, and are recognizable by their gaping, enormous mouths.
-Also, they are the second largest fish in the world, second only to the whale shark.
+It isn’t always discussed, but a vast array of sharks frequent the waters of BC.
+In fact, even elusive species, such as the mysterious basking shark, make appearances.
+These sharks are extremely rare and recognizable by their gaping, enormous mouths.
+Also, they are the second largest fish in the world, with the whale shark coming in first.